PowerShell/PSResourceGet/help/Set-PSResourceRepository.md

 ```

 ### -Repositories
-Specifies a hashtable of repositories and is used to register multiple repositories at once.
+Specifies a hashtable of repositories and is used to set multiple repositories at once.

 ```yaml
 Type: Hashtable[]